junwatu/extract-image-table-gpt4-vision/blog/image-table-gpt4-vision.md

 });
 ```

-To result will be directly displayed on the web page.
+The result will be directly displayed on the web page.
 The reason not to retrieve the data from GridDB is to keep the project simple.
 You can find the code for the `process-image` route in the `server/server.js` file.

 However, if you want to retrieve the data from GridDB, you can use the `get-all-data` route.
 This route will retrieve all the data from GridDB.